 2. Find a REALTOR® who specializes in your home type and area.

-There are constantly new laws, trends, and marketing strategies in real estate.
+Laws, trends, and marketing strategies change constantly in real estate.
 It’s a hot market, especially here in Mission, B.C.
 REALTORS® need to be experts in an area to be able to advise you on how to get the most value for your particular type of home.

 A specialist will have insights into key selling features for your neighbourhood, including the location of transportation and schools.
 More importantly, they’ll be able to navigate typical obstacles to selling your home.

-Do your homework and find a REALTOR® you feel that you can work with and trust.
+Do your homework and find a REALTOR® you feel you can work with and trust.

 3. Price your home.